The 2024-2025 Fulbright U.S. Student Program application cycle will open in April 2023.

 **More announcements about Fulbright information sessions will be shared in early 2023**

-The NYU campus deadline is Friday, September 7, 2018.
-All application components, including references, must be officially submitted into the Embark application system by the campus deadline.
+NYU's campus deadline is Tuesday, August 29, 2023.
+The final deadline is on Wednesday, October 11, 2023.
+All application components, including references, must be officially submitted into the Fulbright application system by the campus deadline.
 Please alert your reference writers to this internal deadline as soon as possible.

 The Fulbright U.S. Student Program, sponsored by the U.S. Department of State, and administered by the Institute for International Education (IIE), offers diverse opportunities for research and cultural exchange for current U.S. students and recent graduates.
 Over the course of 8-12 months, Fulbright fellows are immersed in the culture and daily life of the country of their choice.
 Successful applicants to this program will show an interest in promoting cultural ambassadorship, and will have limited prior experience in their particular country of application (less than six months, not counting undergraduate study abroad).